Pylons/pyramid_exclog/docs/index.rst

 ``excview.ignore`` configuration setting, described below.

-The Python logger name which ``pyramid_exclog`` logs to is named ``pyramid_exclog``.
-You can use the logging configuration in your Pyramid application's ``.ini`` file to change the ``pyramid_exclog`` logger to be of a specific kind, meaning you can log to a file, to syslog, or to email, and other locations.
+The Python logger name which ``pyramid_exclog`` logs to is named ``exc_logger``.
+You can use the logging configuration in your Pyramid application's ``.ini`` file to change the ``exc_logger`` logger to send to a particular handler, meaning you can log to a file, to syslog, or to email, and other locations.
 For example, the following configuration sends ``pyramid_exclog`` exception logging info to a file (in the current directory) named ``exceptions.log``: